E-CAM/jobqueue_features/README.md

 sudo bash -c "$(declare -f start_pbs); start_pbs"
 # stop and erase containers
 sudo bash -c "$(declare -f erase_pbs); erase_pbs"
+# remove docker images related to pbs containers
+sudo bash -c "$(declare -f clean_pbs); clean_pbs"
 ```

 **IMPORTANT:**
+- Please be aware that each docker image need diver space, those why you should prepare at least 3GB for work with SLURM and at least 2GB to work with PBS.
 - Containers mentioned above are designed only for local machine, tutorial usage.
 - Please start one scheduler containers at once, there are not designed to work next to each other.